brunonevado/get4foldSites/README.md

-# concatenateFasta
+# get4foldSites

-get4foldSites:  returns 4-fold degenerate sites from fasta files.
+get4foldSites:  returns 4-fold degenerate sites (or all but the 4-fold sites) from fasta files.

 Author: B. Nevado